Step by Step guide to Start a blog in Canada

 Reason 2 – To promote business and find New Customers

 You can also create a blog to promote your business and find new customers in the region.
 For instance, you will answer the questions that your customers may want to ask you.
 You can come up with interesting “How to” articles with informational intent.
-I do so by using SEMrush for day to day keywords research and hearing potential customers through social media listening.
+We do so by keeping a track on keywords research and hearing potential customers through social media listening.
 A blog is also a simple way to promote your expertise on a subject.

 Reason 3 – To Become a book author or trainer